Tolerance ring: Automotive use

-Tailgate motor

-This is an electric motor to automate the opening and closing of the car trunk door.
-When the trunk door lowers, if a sensor detects an obstruction such as a bag or hand, it will signal the motor to stop.
-The tolerance ring protects the motor and gearing from excessive force, acting as a clutch.
+In a tailgate motor, the tolerance ring protects the motor and gearing from excessive force, acting as a clutch.
 If the trunk is subjected to a force opposite to the motion (i.e. when someone is manually opening the trunk when it is automatically closing), the tolerance ring will allow the components to slip against each other, at certain torque levels.
 This protects the other components in the trunk mechanism.

-Car seat armrest

 To ensure the armrest stays in place when it is stowed away by the passenger and does not fall down when the car travels over rough terrain, a tolerance ring is used at the pivot.
 Its wavelike protrusions generate sufficient torque to hold it in place and to allow for the correct adjustment feel.

-Climate control

 Tolerance rings are used in a number of mechanisms in domestic and industrial air conditioning (AC) systems.
 AC manufacturers use them as stator and bearing mounts.

-Air conditioner stator
+Air conditioning

-This is the stationary part of the motor.
-The tolerance ring is used to secure the stator within the frame.
+Tolerance rings are used to secure the stator within the frame.
 It acts as a cushion when the AC motor is in operation to absorb vibration for noise-free AC performance.